-Six patients had acute enterovirus infections (of undetermined serotype) at the time of sampling, but there was no subtype relationship, as two patients were found to have each of subtypes A, E and G. Enteroviruses have long been recognised to trigger CFS/ME, 15 and they have been detected in the stool16 and stomach epithelium17 in CFS/ME patients.
-Detection in the stomach has been shown to be associated with gastrointestinal symptoms in CFS/ME patients.17 However, in the present study, patients of subtypes A, E and G did not show gastrointestinal symptoms more often than the other patients.
+Six patients were suffering from acute enterovirus infections (of undetermined serotype) at the time of sampling, but there was no subtype relationship as 2 patients occurred in each of subtypes A, E and G, respectively.
+Enteroviruses have long been recognized to trigger CFS/ME [15], and they have been detected in the stool [16] and stomach epithelium [17] in CFS/ME patients.
+Detection in the stomach has been shown to be associated with gastrointestinal symptoms in CFS/ME patients [17].
+However, in the present study, subtypes A, E and G did not exhibit GI symptoms more prominently than the other subtypes.

-Twelve CFS/ME patients and one normal subject had IgG to C burnetii phase II antigen, suggesting possible acute infection.
-Five of these CFS/ME patients were among those with Q-CFS/ME.
-The patients in whom these antibodies were detected had subtypes A, B, D, E and G. Therefore, apart from the patients with Q-CFS/ME (whose CFS/ME disease onset was associated with laboratory-documented acute Q fever), there were no subtype-specific relationships with C burnetii antibodies.
+Twelve CFS/ME patients and 1 Normal subject exhibited IgG to Coxiella burnetii phase II antigen, suggesting possible acute infection.
+Five of these CFS/ME patients were those with Q-CFS/ME.
+The patients in whom these antibodies were detected were of subtypes A, B, D, E, and G. Therefore, apart from the patients with Q-CFS/ME (whose CFS/ME disease onset was associated with laboratory documented acute Q fever), there were no subtype specific relationships with C. burnetii antibodies.